 If an Event of Default occurs and is continuing, then and in each and every such case (other than the Events of Default specified in paragraph (vii) above), unless the principal of such series of Notes shall have already become due and payable, the Noteholders of not less than 25 per cent. in aggregate principal amount of such series of Notes then outstanding (each such series voting as a separate class), by notice in writing to the Issuer, the Guarantors and the Trustee, may declare the entire principal amount of such series of Notes and interest accrued and unpaid thereon, if any, to be due and payable immediately, and upon any such declaration the same shall become immediately due and payable.
 If an Event of Default described in paragraph (vii) above occurs and is continuing, the principal amount of and accrued and unpaid interest on all the Notes shall become immediately due and payable, without any declaration or other act on the part of any Noteholder.
-Under certain circumstances, the Noteholders of a majority in aggregate principal amount of the Issuer, the Guarantors and the Trustee, may waive defaults and rescind and annul declarations of acceleration and its consequences, but no such waiver or rescission and annulment shall extend to or shall affect any subsequent default or shall impart any right consequent thereon.
+Under certain circumstances, the Noteholders of a majority in aggregate principal amount of the Notes of a series affected by the default, each series voting as a separate class, by written notice to the Issuer, the Guarantors and the Trustee, may waive defaults and rescind and annul declarations of acceleration and its consequences, but no such waiver or rescission and annulment shall extend to or shall affect any subsequent default or shall impart any right consequent thereon.